 Just open the post, and click either the hover Pin It button on the picture you want to share or click on the Pinterest share button found within your post.

 Depending on which share plugin you are using and your settings, they might be at the top or bottom of your post or sometimes both.
 I personally have it set to both as I want as many sharing options as possible for my readers.

 If you choose the Pinterest share button from your post, all of the graphics related to that post will show up.
 Click on the one you

-Before you choose a board, you can edit the description by clicking on the little pencil beside your Alt text that you already created as a start if you need to.
+Before you choose a board, you can edit the description by clicking on the little pencil beside your pin description that you already created as a start if you need to.